davheld/driving_public_wiki_fork/Recording-and-playing-back-data.md

 ## Getting the data logs

 All the data is located on the AFS server.

-All the logs can be accessed from our web server too: http://driving.stanford.edu/data/logs

 The AFS file system is accessible via various means, the most common of which is to SSH through `robo` first.
 Once you are connected to `robo`, the data is located in `/afs/cs/group/driving/data/logs/`.
 So copying data to and from your local hard drive will involve `scp` or even better `rsync`.

 ### Book-keeping remarks